Mushymato/HaveMoreKids/docs/000-overview.md

 ### Dialogue Handling

+Kid dialogue gets refreshed more frequently than vanilla NPCs.

+For regular kids, or kid NPC on a non NPC day:
+- Child dialogue checked in the morning
+- Child dialogue checked if they go outside to the farm that day

+For kid NPC:
+- Child dialogue checked in the morning
+- NPC dialogue checked in the morning
+- Child dialogue checked again when the NPC returns to farmhouse (via use of `HMK_Home`)

-Everyday, you can talk to both the Child version once, and the NPC version once.
-To avoid duplicate dialogue, you can use [locational dialogue keys](https://stardewvalleywiki.com/Modding:Dialogue#Location_dialogue) targeting the farmhouse (e.g. `"FarmHouse_Mon"`) to assign dialogue for the Child only, since the NPC version will not enter the farmhouse.
+To avoid duplicate dialogue, you can use [`$query`](https://stardewvalleywiki.com/Modding:Dialogue#Dialogue_commands) to enable multiple dialogues on 1 key.
+You can also use [locational dialogue keys](https://stardewvalleywiki.com/Modding:Dialogue#Location_dialogue) targeting the farmhouse (e.g. `"FarmHouse_Mon"`) to assign dialogue for the Child only, since the NPC version will not enter the farmhouse.

 ### Adopt NPC as Child